jasonbayton/11ty/_src/android/android-enterprise-faq/conditional-access-android-enterprise.md

 For organisations wanting compliance signals without full EMM enrollment, [Device Trust from Android Enterprise](/android/android-enterprise-faq/what-is-device-trust/) provides over 20 device signals accessible via the AMAPI SDK.
 This enables zero-trust architectures where access decisions are made based on device posture without requiring a work profile or full management.

+**Play Integrity and Strong Integrity**

+Many EMMs use the [Play Integrity API](/android/android-enterprise-faq/faq-play-integrity-strong-integrity-enterprise/) as a compliance signal.
+The `MEETS_STRONG_INTEGRITY` verdict now requires Android 13+ devices to have security patches within the last 12 months in addition to hardware-backed attestation.
+Devices running Android 12 or below are not affected by this change.

+Organisations should review whether their compliance policies require Strong Integrity or whether Device Integrity is sufficient.
+Requiring Strong Integrity without also setting explicit minimum patch level requirements can cause unexpected compliance failures on devices with infrequent updates.

 **Best practices**

 - Start with report-only mode before enforcing conditional access policies, to identify devices that would be blocked
 - Set realistic compliance windows - give users time to update before blocking access
 - Communicate clearly to end users what compliance requirements exist and how to remediate
 - Test across device manufacturers, as OEM-specific behaviours can affect compliance signal reporting
+- Review Play Integrity requirements - ensure Strong Integrity is genuinely needed before requiring it in compliance policies